 As Director of Program Services for Imagination Library of Colorado, she serves as a liaison to current and new Colorado Imagination Library local affiliates.
 Her goal is to provide affiliates support when needed and help grow a strong network of Colorado programs throughout the state.
-As part of her the affiliate support role, she assists with grant writing, educational materials and program operations.
+As part of her affiliate support role, she assists with grant writing, educational materials, and program operations.
 With 20 years of nonprofit and fundraising management, Laura provides a strong background in direct services and community engagement.
 Laura loves to travel, laugh with her husband and kids, and cheer on the Florida Gators in every sport.
 Her favorite children’s book is Click Clack Moo Cows That Type.

 Vice-Chair of Board of Directors

 Colorado Senator Jeff Bridges represents South Metro Denver, the community where he and his brilliant wife AnnMarie grew up and where they live with their floppy dog Walt.
-Working across the aisle, Bridges sponsored and passed bipartisan legislation to provide full day Kindergarten to every Colorado kid, guarantee paid sick leave for every working Coloradan, and establish the Middle Income Housing Authority to keep Colorado affordable for folks like nurses, teachers, and firefighters.
+Working across the aisle, Bridges sponsored and passed bipartisan legislation to provide full day Kindergarten to every Colorado kid, guarantee paid sick leave for every working Coloradan, and establish the Middle Income Housing Authority to keep Colorado affordable for nurses, teachers, and firefighters.
 Before his election to the legislature, Bridges handled military and small business policy as a Legislative Assistant for US Senator Ken Salazar and also ran public affairs for Union Theological Seminary.
 He earned a bachelor's degree from Kenyon College and a Master of Divinity from Harvard.
 Bridges currently serves on the Joint Budget Committee and chairs the Senate Appropriations Committee.